Disclaimer: No copyright infringement is intended. I don't own

 I felt a thrill at his gentle remark, and I had to smile at the irony of his words.
 “True,” I replied.
 “However, with four hobbits --”

 Aragorn snorted.
 “We have a long way yet to go.
 I feel they are biding their time.
 Merry especially.
 Sam, however . . . .”
-Aragorn shook his head, gazing off thoughfully.
+Aragorn shook his head, gazing off thoughtfully.
 “Sam is not like the others.
-He niether seeks attention nor needs to be spanked for mischief.
+He neither seeks attention nor needs to be spanked for mischief.
 Merry however . . . .”
 Aragorn sniffed a grin.

 I grinned back.
 “Aye, his impishness runs below the surface.”